-	If you’ve read through our amplifier reviews, you may already have noticed that when it comes to installing an amplifier, there is no simple one-size-fits-all solution.
-In fact, there are quite a number of things you need to consider, and we’ll go through them briefly for you here.
+If you’ve read through our reviews of the best budget car amplifiers, you may already have noticed that when it comes to installing an amplifier, there is no simple one-size-fits-all solution.
+In fact, there are several factors you need to consider, and we’ll go through them briefly for you here.

 Stereo head unit

-If you have a factory fitted stereo, the first thing you should look for in an amplifier is whether or not it has high-level inputs (also known as speaker-level inputs).
-As an amplifier that has these inputs can be connected directly to your stereo without the need for additional components.
+If you have a factory-fitted stereo, the first thing you should look for in an amplifier is whether or not it has high-level inputs (also known as speaker-level inputs).
+An amplifier with these inputs can be connected directly to your stereo without additional components.

-This is something that won’t be as important if you have an aftermarket stereo installed, as the majority of these units can be connected to amplifiers with RCA cables.
+This won’t be as important if you have an aftermarket stereo installed, as most of these units can be connected to amplifiers with RCA cables.

-On the other hand, if you’re going to install an amplifier with a new sub-woofer, you may want a monoblock, or single-channel amplifier, that will directly power your sub-woofer without being connected to your front or rear speakers.
+On the other hand, if you install an amplifier with a new sub-woofer, you may want a monoblock or single-channel amplifier that will power your sub-woofer without being connected to your front or rear speakers.

 Don’t exceed RMS power ratings

 Never exceed your RMS power ratings.
-This is the golden rule when purchasing an amplifier, and failing to follow it will result is you damaging both your speakers and your amp.
+This is the golden rule when purchasing an amplifier, and failing to follow it will damage your speakers and amp.